neurallayer/fos/README.rst

 Introduction
 ============
 **FOS** is a Python framework that makes it easier to develop neural network models in PyTorch.
-Some of the main features are:
+Some of its main features are:

 * Less boilerplate code required, see also the example below.
 * Lightweight and no magic under the hood that might get in the way.
 * You can extend Fos using common OO patterns.
-* Get the insights you need when you get stuck.
+* Get the insights you need into the performance of the model.

 Installation